 A bass will generally consist of several different kinds of wood.
 Maple is used to build the neck, back, and ribs.
 Spruce is used to construct the top.
 Bass fingerboards and tailpieces are made of ebony.
 There are also basses made of laminated plywood.
 Those basses are widely used in music conservatories and youth symphonies as well as in pop and folk music groups.

 What are upright bass strings made from?

-Historically, upright bass strings were made from gut, or sheep's intestines.
+Historically, upright bass strings were made from gut, which is sheeps intestines.
 Steel has mostly replaced the use of gut.
-Bassists who are members of musical groups such as baroque ensembles and traditional blues bands use gut-stringed basses.
+Bassists who are members of musical groups such as baroque ensembles and traditional blues bands may still use gut-stringed basses.
 There are also bass strings constructed of nylon.
-Lower strings are nylon-wrapped wire, while higher strings are pure nylon.
+Lower strings are nylon-wrapped wire whereas higher strings are pure nylon.

 What sizes of upright bass are there?

-Most basses are 3/4 size basses, and many professional bassists use a 3/4 bass.
+Most basses are 3/4-size basses, and many professional bassists use a 3/4 bass.
 Full size 4/4 basses are very rarely used or made.
-A player must have a larger than average left hand in order to use a full-size bass.
-Bass sizes vary considerably.
-These are the most common bass sizes and their total height.
+A player must have a larger than the average left hand in order to use a full-size bass.
+However, bass sizes vary considerably.
+The most common bass sizes and their total heights are:

 What is an electric upright bass?

 The electric upright bass (EUB) has a minimal, "skeleton" body, making it not as heavy and smaller than an acoustic bass.
 Electric upright basses are plugged into amplifiers and speakers, producing electrically amplified tones.
 It sounds somewhat different from an acoustic double bass because of its electric connectivity.
 Some EUBs have built-in volume controls and pickups, like on the bass guitar.
 Musicians position themselves to play the EUB like the double bass, either standing up or sitting on a stool.
 The EUB can also be used in the pizzicato style.